GabrielMalakias/GabrielMalakias.github.io/_drafts/using-dry-auto-inject-with-rails.md

    => #<Class:0x00000003c66490>
 {% endhighlight %}

-For more details you could check this [documentation][dry-container].
+For more details, you could check this [documentation][dry-container].

-Now, we will create something to use dry-auto_inject.
-I will use scaffold to generate the Article model.
+Now, we need to create something to use dry-auto_inject.
+We will use scaffold to generate the Article model.

 {% highlight shell %}
  ~/projects/ruby/blog  rails g scaffold Article name:string description:string